animan01/Chain-of-duplicates-in-a-CSV-union-find-php/README.md

 Problem/Motivation
 --
-Find duplicates on CSV file.
+Find duplicates in CSV file.
 The problem was the related search for duplicates in the data table.
 As required, need to find a duplicate from the key fields (in any field) and assign the **PARENT_ID** record of the first occurrence of the duplicate.

 The algorithm on PHP is finds chain of duplicates and generates a result with **ID** and **PARENT_ID**.